Haydz/Emulate.GO/README.md

 # Client Mode Specific Options:

 ## -clientconnect
-`clientconnect 127.0.0.1:4444`
+`-clientconnect 127.0.0.1:4444`

-The IP and port that the client should connect to
+The IP and port that the client should connect to.

 # Parent Specific Options: